 - Adaptive therapy — mental health apps can adjust treatment plans based on user progress.

-- Symptom assessment — AI algorithms can analyze symptoms jotted down by the user and flag early signs of worsening mental health.
+- Symptom assessment — AI algorithms can analyze symptoms entered by the user and flag early signs of worsening mental health.

 Audio/video calls and chats

-If your application revolves around telemedicine features or has them as a supplementary feature, you also need to integrate high-quality video and audio conferencing features.
+If your application revolves around telemedicine features or offers them as a supplementary feature, you also need to integrate high-quality video and audio conferencing.

 Here’s what to take heed of: